520activater/520activater.github.io/_pages/research-experience.md

 3. Aggregate group representations from node embeddings

 ### Current Contributions
-Develop a Autoencoder leveraging adjacent reconstruction and embedding similarity to derive efficient node features for influence prediction.
+Develop an Autoencoder leveraging adjacent reconstruction and embedding similarity to derive efficient node features for influence prediction.

 I am scheduled to present a contribution report in [the 3rd Joint Conference on Statistics and Data Science in China](https://www.jconf-sds.com/)